usaid-cs/yesterday-i-learned/docker.md

 - [`VOLUME /foo`](https://docs.docker.com/storage/volumes/) creates some kind of mount at... some place's `/foo`.
 The container can access `/foo` and see files there.
 Then `/foo` is never deleted, and the same container can see the volume again when it restarts.
 Where is `/foo` actually? `/var/lib/docker/volumes/`.
 You can find them with `docker volume ls`.
 - `RUN` is a step inside the dockerfile that runs commands inside a docker image. [`CMD`](https://nickjanetakis.com/blog/docker-tip-7-the-difference-between-run-and-cmd) defines a default thing to run when the container starts (usually as the command that runs your application server), but doesn't run the `CMD` when the image is being built.
 - Each `RUN` adds a layer of IO diffs that may increase the final image size.
 So geniuses at stack overflow recommend [running everything with a single `RUN` statement](https://stackoverflow.com/questions/39223249/multiple-run-vs-single-chained-run-in-dockerfile-which-is-better) where it makes sense.
+- It is perhaps best to [`COPY` your files into the container *last*](https://semaphoreci.com/blog/2018/03/14/docker-image-size.html), to minimise the size of the diff you get from every build.

 ## Docker compose